splitleveltexts/splitleveltexts.github.io/README.md

-splitleveltexts.github.io
+h1.
+This is the data for splitleveltexts.com
 =========================

-This is the data for my website
+It is automatically transformed by "Jekyll":http://github.com/mojombo/jekyll into a static site whenever I push this repository to GitHub.

+h1.
+License

+The following directories and their contents are Copyright Split Level Texts.
+You may not reuse anything therein without my permission:

+* _texts/
+* _posts/
+* images/